-Please refer to the Colorado Transfer Guide to determine which courses will transfer between Aims and UNC.
+Please refer to the Transferology Site to determine which courses will transfer between Aims and UNC.
 Equivalent course titles between institutions are listed on the course equivalency guide available at the UNC Admissions Office or Aims Admissions Office.
 Remember:

-- Students must meet prerequisite requirements and must pay any course fees other than tuition. - Continuing Education courses do not count in the 12 credit full-time requirement. - Continuing Education courses cannot be taken as the free class. - Aims students register for UNC courses at the UNC Registrar's Office 3002 Carter Hall.
-Students will be allowed to register the Monday following the last day of pre-registration for UNC students. - UNC students register for Aims course via normal procedures outlined in the Aims Schedule of Classes; however, in place of payment, the UNC student completes a certifying form at the Aims Cashier's Office.

-- At the end of the term, students found to be ineligible will be billed for and must pay tuition charges to the host school. - •
+- Students must meet prerequisite requirements and must pay any course fees other than tuition. - Continuing Education courses do not count in the 12 credit full-time requirement. - Continuing Education courses cannot be taken as the free class. - Aims students register for UNC courses at the UNC Office of the Registrar Carter Hall 3002.
+Students will be allowed to register the Monday following the last day of pre-registration for UNC students. - UNC students register for Aims course via normal procedures outlined in the Aims Schedule of Classes; however, in place of payment, the UNC student completes a certifying form at the Aims Cashier's Office. - At the end of the term, students found to be ineligible will be billed for and must pay tuition charges to the host school.